The World Ends with You: Plot

 The game's story follows Neku over the three weeks that he plays the Game, paired with partners Shiki, Joshua, and Beat for each week, respectively.
-Neku is confused at first, lacking knowledge of how he died or how he arrived at the UG.
+Neku is initially confused, as he does not know how he died or how he arrived at the UG.
 As he develops friendships with his partners, he starts to understand the rules of the Game.
-After the first week, only Shiki is allowed to return to the living, and she promises to meet Neku at the statue of Hachiko.
+After the first week, only Shiki is allowed to return to the living, and she promises to meet Neku at the statue of Hachikō.
 He also recovers his entry fee, which was his memories, except for the events leading up to his death.
-However, Shiki has become what Neku values most, and she is used as his new entry fee for the second week; in addition, Beat defects to the Reapers hoping to find a way to revive Rhyme after she sacrifices herself to save him.
-During the second week, Neku recalls small details of his death; eventually, he recognizes that he was shot at by Sho Minamimoto, one of the Reapers he faced during the Game.
-At the end of the second week, Joshua seemingly sacrifices himself to save Neku from an explosion created by Minamimoto.
+However, Shiki has become what Neku values most, and she is used as his new entry fee for the second week; in addition, Beat defects to the Reapers in hopes of finding a way to resurrect Rhyme after she sacrifices herself to save him.
+During the second week, Neku recalls small details of his death; he eventually realizes that Sho Minamimoto, one of the Reapers he faced during the Game, shot him.
+At the end of the second week, Joshua seemingly sacrifices himself to save Neku from an explosion Minamimoto causes.

-However, because Joshua was never actually dead, the Game is nullified and Neku is forced to play the game a third time.
-His entry fee this time is all of the other players, meaning Neku cannot form any pacts and stands no chance against the Noise.
-However, Beat immediately defects from the Reapers and rejoins Neku.
-Neku and Beat find that the Reapers and the entire population of Shibuya are wearing special red pins that brainwash them into thinking the same harmonious thoughts.
+Because Joshua was never actually dead, the Game is nullified and Neku is forced to play the game a third time.
+His entry fee this time is all of the other players, meaning he cannot form any pacts and stands no chance against the Noise; however, Beat defects from the Reapers and rejoins Neku.
+Neku and Beat find that the Reapers and the population of Shibuya are wearing special red pins that brainwash them into thinking the same thoughts.
 Without any missions to complete, the two venture to the fabled "Shibuya River", which Joshua was looking for during the second week.
-At the river, they find Megumi Kitaniji (北虹 寵, Kitaniji Megumi), the Game's Conductor.
-Kitaniji explains that he created the red pins in an attempt to remake Shibuya, which the Composer challenged him to do.
-If he fails, both he (as his price for losing the Game) and Shibuya will be erased.
+At the river, they find Megumi Kitaniji (北虹 寵, Kitaniji Megumi), the Game's Conductor, who explains that he created the red pins in an attempt to remake Shibuya, which the Composer challenged him to do.
+If he fails, both he, and as a price for losing the Game, Shibuya, will be erased.